 Traditional Christians read 1 Cor 7 as only allowing male-female marriages like the Adam and Eve model.
 In the same way, they read Gen 2 as only allowing a one man with one woman marriage like the Adam and Eve model.

-Because Genesis 2:24 leaves room for polygamy to be fine with God (and it does), then 1 Cor 7:1-9 leaves room for a gay and lesbian civil union to be fine with God, as long as it is within the Biblical moral frame work, committed, faithful, noncultic.
+Because Genesis 2:24 leaves room for polygamy to be fine with God (and it does), then 1 Cor 7:1-9 leaves room for a gay and lesbian civil union or a gay marriage to be fine with God, as long as it is within the Biblical moral frame work, committed, faithful, noncultic.

 1 Timothy 3:1-12, prohibits polygamy for Bishops and deacons but nowhere in the New Testament is polygamy forbidden for any Christian who is not a Bishop or deacon.

 Modern objections to polygamy